avner-levy/iotrace/README.md

 myfile.txt,65,0,9,10,0
 pipe:[3339],0,0,0,1,0
 ```

+You can load the tool output to Excel to do more advanced analysis such as sorting, etc.

 ### Build
 Make sure you have g++ / make installed.
 Download code and run make.
 The tool will be built in ./build/apps/iotrace

 ### Run
-Use the following usage section to see relevant parameters.
+Use the above usage section to see relevant parameters.
-Make sure you have strace installed on machine.
+Make sure you have strace installed on the machine.
-In case of attaching to other processes run the tool with sudo to enable needed permissions.
+In case of attaching to other processes run the tool with sudo to enable required permissions.